 Professional & Community Activities

 Mr. Sleight is a member of the Council on Governmental Ethics Laws and a former member of the New York State District Attorneys Association.
 He is a member of the New York State Bar Association, American Bar Association, and is a past president and current member of the Executive Committee of the Saratoga County Bar Association and serves on the Albany Law School Government Law Center’s Advisory Board.
-He has authored articles on topics related to ethics in government in the New York Times, New York Law Journal, and many other publications.
-Mr. Sleight has served as a gubernatorial appointed commissioner of the Saratoga-Capital District State Parks, Recreation and Historic Preservation Commission and a member of the Board of Trustees of Saratoga Central Catholic secondary school.
+He has authored articles on topics related to ethics in government in the New York Times, New York Law Journal and many other publications.
+Mr. Sleight has served as a gubernatorial appointed commissioner of the Saratoga-Capital District State Parks, Recreation and Historic Preservation Commission.
 Mr. Sleight is actively engaged in the support of youth sports programs in his community.